cloudoperators/greenhouse/docs/getting-started/operations/authorization-webhook.md

 ### ServiceAccount Requests (Team Automation)

 ServiceAccounts enable Teams to set up automation that has the same elevated permissions on their owned resources as human team members.
-This is useful for CI/CD pipelines, custom controllers, or scheduled jobs that need to deploy or manage resources on behalf of a Team.

 For ServiceAccounts, the webhook: